Nipple Problems and Discharge

 Nipple conditions are a common benign (noncancerous) breast condition affecting many women.
-Some problems are related to lactation, while others are not.
-Like all breast conditions, any nipple problems should be reported to your health care provider for a prompt diagnosis and treatment.
+Some problems are related to lactation.
+Others are not.
+Like all breast conditions, any nipple problems should be reported to your healthcare provider for a prompt diagnosis and treatment.

 What is ectasia?

-As a woman approaches menopause (around her late 40s, early 50s), the mammary ducts, which are located under the nipple, become dilated (widened).
+As a woman approaches menopause (around her late 40s, early 50s), the mammary ducts—located under the nipple—become dilated (widened).
 This normal process of dilation of the milk gland is called ectasia.